cardano-foundation/CIPs/CIP-1694/README.md

 a constitutional change or a hard-fork delays ratification of all other governance actions until the first epoch after their enactment.
-This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.
+This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that hard forks do not have unintended interactions with other actions.

 ##### Requirements